 Comment: The use of this marker removes any doubt as to whether a question is being asked or a statement is being made, especially when interrogatives such as what, where, why, who, how are additionally used at the beginning of the question.
 The recipient is expected to return an answer.

-Example: "QUESTION.(What is) your present maximum draft?"
+Example: "QUESTION.
+What is your intention?”

 (vi) ANSWER